 The "ministerial style" (taige ti 臺閣體) was a literary style en vogue during the early Ming period 明 (1368-1644).
 It was developed and used by the three Yangs (san Yang 三楊) Yang Shiqi 楊士奇 (1364-1444), Yang Rong 楊榮 (1371-1440) and Yang Pu 楊溥 (1372-1446), who were all high officials at the court of the Yongle Emperor 永樂 (r.
 1402-1424).
-Other important writers using that style were Jin Ziyou 金幼孜 (1367-1431), Huang Huai 黃淮 (1367-1449), Zhou Shu 周述 (d.
+Other important writers using that style were Jin Youzi 金幼孜 (1367-1431), Huang Huai 黃淮 (1367-1449), Zhou Shu 周述 (d.
 1436) and Wang Zhi 王直 (1379-1462).

-Tang period 唐 (618-907) poetry was the great paradigm for the "ministerial" writers, yet the Yangs also interpreted Tang lyrics from the viewpoint of their times, and ignored the historical and cultural background of times 800 years before.
-The style of the three Yangs was widely imitated for many decades, and often just copied in the one or other way, so that later scholars described the product of that school as "a thousand poems all the same" (qian pian yi lü 千篇一律), becoming worse and worse over time (yu jiu yu bi 愈久愈弊).
+Tang-period 唐 (618-907) poetry was the great paradigm for the "ministerial" writers, yet the Yangs also interpreted Tang lyrics from the viewpoint of their times, and ignored the historical and cultural background of times 800 years before.
+The style of the three Yangs was widely imitated for many decades, and was often just copied in the one or other way, so that later scholars described the product of that school as "a thousand poems all the same" (qian pian yi lü 千篇一律), becoming worse and worse over time (yu jiu yu bi 愈久愈弊).